On the Search for Feedback in Reinforcement Learning: Empirical Results

 \subsection{Closed-loop Performance}

-It may be expected that DDPG provides a global feedback law while D2C, by design, only a local one, and thus, the performance of DDPG might be better globally.
-To test this hypothesis, we apply noise to the system via the $\epsilon$ parameter, and find the average performance of the two methods at each noise level.
+It might be expected that since the RL methods search over a nonlinear neural network parametrization, it provides a global feedback law while D2C, by design, only provides a local feedback, and thus, the performance of the RL methods might be better globally.
+To test this hypothesis, we apply noise to the system via the $\epsilon$ parameter, and find the average performance of all the methods at each noise level.
 This has the effect of perturbing the state from its nominal path, and thus, can be used to test the efficacy of the controllers far from a nominal path, i.e., their global behavior.
-It can be seen from Figure.~\ref{d2c_2_training_testing} that the performance of D2C is actually better than DDPG at all noise levels.
-This, in turn implies that albeit DDPG is theoretically global in nature, in practice, it is reliable only locally, and moreover, its performance is inferior to the local D2C approach.
-We also report the effect of replanning on the D2C scheme, and it can be seen from these plots that the performance is far better than both D2C and DDPG, thereby regaining globally optimal behavior.
-We also note that the performance of D2C is similar in the high dimensional material microstructure control problem while DDPG fails to converge in this problem.
+However, it can be seen from Figure.~\ref{d2c_2_training_testing} bottom row that the performance of D2C is actually better than the RL methods at all noise levels, in the sense that the terminal error of the D2C controller is lower than that of the RL controller.
+This, in turn implies that albeit the RL methods are theoretically global in nature, in practice, it is reliable only locally, and moreover, its performance is inferior to the local D2C approach.
+We also report the effect of replanning on the D2C scheme, and it can be seen from these plots that the performance of the replanned controller is far better than both D2C and the RL methods, thereby regaining globally optimal behavior.
+We also note that the performance of D2C is similar in the high dimensional material microstructure control problem while DDPG fails to converge in this problem (Fig. \ref{material}).